quasoft/backgammonjs/docs/README.md

 > Lightweight - playable on any device, even old ones - anything that can run a modern browser
 > Works in browser @ PC & Mobile

-- [V] Make a lightweight client that works in both desktop and mobile browsers alike
+- [X] Make a lightweight client that works in both desktop and mobile browsers alike

 ### Mid-level: